Investment Policy Development for Nonprofits and Associations

 Board members rotate.
 Committee priorities shift.
 Market conditions change.
 Through it all, your Investment Policy Statement should provide a consistent framework for how your organization’s reserves are managed and overseen.

 Your Investment Policy Statement is the foundation of your nonprofit’s investment program.
-It sets the guidelines, defines the objectives, and provides the structure your board and committee need to make informed decisions.
+It sets the guidelines, defines the objectives, and provides the framework that assists your board and committee in making informed decisions.
 Since 2005, we have worked with nonprofits and associations to create and refine Investment Policy Statements that are aligned with organizational goals and built to support sound decision-making over time.
 Our refined process is collaborative and designed to work within your governance structure.

 An Effective Investment Policy Statement Includes: